 At the end of eighth grade, my class took a trip to Nova Scotia, in Canada.
 I don’t remember exactly where we stayed, and I don’t even remember a whole lot of the trip.
 I remember bits and pieces of the cruise we took up there from Maine, of playing Manhunt (a sort of combination between hide and seek and tag) around the buildings we were staying in, a campfire near the shore, and a Mortal Kombat-style arcade game involving dinosaurs.
 There’s one memory that stands out more than the others, and it was the first time I told a ghost story and the experience really clicked with me.
 The story I told was The Red Lodge, by H.R.
 Wakefield.
 It had been published in a collection called “More Tales to Tremble By”, and it had stuck with me for a variety of reasons.
 Reading it later, as an adult, revealed it to be… less good than I remembered.
 I don’t know anything about Wakefield, but the narrator of the story comes across as both an author insert character, and as cartoonishly pretentious.
 My telling was not verbatim by any stretch, just as close to the original as I could construct by memory.
 I told the story to my classmates, including a few spooky moments with silhouettes and faces in windows, and during the silence after I finished, there was a noise, and two shadows appeared on the frosted glass window of the outer door.
 If memory serves, it was a couple chaperones coming to join the storytelling, but for a moment it was as if the specters from my story had manifested in reality.
 It was the moment when I discovered my love of storytelling.

 For a long time, my storytelling and fiction writing focused on various horror stories.
-I had some friends who’d get together weekly in college for ghost stories, and I periodically have Halloween parties that center around sharing various spooky and supernatural stories.
+I had some friends who’d get together weekly in college for ghost stories, and I periodically have Halloween parties that center around sharing various spooky and supernatural tales.
 When I started trying to learn fiction writing as a craft, I started with horror.
 As I worked, I came to think of writing in terms of the emotions it could conjure in the reader, and to think about various techniques.
 Ideally, I want to guide my readers through a landscape that doesn’t just contain a narrative of events, but also a variety of emotional experiences.
 I can’t really say how skilled I am at my craft, but I think it’s safe to say that with practice and study, I’m better than I was a decade ago.
 That’s not much, but it’s progress I can see, and I feel good about that.

 One of the things I’ve learned is that some emotions are much easier to conjure and manipulate than others.